kosail/dotfolio/README.md

 A minimalist, interactive, Windows 11 themed developer portfolio built with [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform).
 Inspired by Mica aesthetics, this project blends creativity with code — aiming to speak louder than words.

-> 📎 “Think of it as a personal OS.
-One that boots into who I am.”
+📎 Think of it as a personal OS.
+One that boots into who I am.

 ---

 ## 🌼 Features (Planned)

 - ⚡️ Static desktop-like UI with interactive elements (icons, windows)
-- 📁 Clickable icons that open custom "apps" (bio, CV, projects, contact)
+- 📁 Clickable icons that open custom "apps" (CV, a photo of me, projects, etc)
 - 📝 Launches with a central notepad window describing the author
 - 🧠 Built entirely in Kotlin Multiplatform (WASM target)
-- 🐧 Strong Linux and developer identity baked in the UX
 - 🎨 Clean, elegant aesthetics with a focus on detail and interactivity